stephanebachelier/superapi/README.md

 ### with credentials

-If you want any cookie to be added back when making an XHR request, you must set the `withCredentials` option onthe XHR.
+If you want any cookie to be added back when making an XHR request, you must set the `withCredentials` option on the XHR.
 Superapi configuration support the `withCredential` option by adding the special property `withCredentials: true` at the top level:

 ```
 {